 Where: Screenings throughout Queens

-Why: For five days in March, Queens becomes a cinephile’s dream, thanks to the 5th annual Queens Film Festival.
-110 films, including indie docs, shorts and narrative features, will be presented.
-Opening night on March 17 at the Museum of the Moving Image presents a global lineup of award winning shorts.
+Why: For 10 days in the Summer, Queens becomes a cinephile’s dream, thanks to the 11th annual Queens Film Festival.
+Almost 200 films, including indie docs, shorts and narrative features, will be presented.

 How to get there: Check the festival site for directions to the multiple venues.